Xiaofei7/Xiaofei7.github.io/_pages/about.md

 layout: single
 author_profile: true
 permalink: /about/
-title: "About Ray"
+title: "About David"
 ---

 ### A Little about Myself

-My name is Rui (In Chinese Rui is pronounced as Ray) Li.
-I am a senior student at UC Davis pursuing degrees in Applied Mathematics and Statistics.
+My name is David Li.
+I am a Graduate student at UC Davis Statistics Department and I am expected to graduate in June 2018.

-When admitted to UC Davis, I was an Economics major.
-That said, Economics was not on my top list, so I changed to Applied Mathematics.
-After that I began to wonder: how about doubling another major?
-How about Statistics?
-The original purpose of choosing Statistics as my second major is simple: it is a trending major in the job market and can help me to find a job.
-However, with my increasing understanding towards Statistics, I find it a really interesting subject.
-In particular, I think Data Science is an amazing branch within Statistics.
-Seemingly unrelated events can be connected by the underlying data, and meaningful conclusions are drawn through data visualization and statistical analysis.
-This is what Data Science, or Statistics attracts me.
+My bachelor degree is Biomedical Engineering.
+When I was in junior year, I participated a Interdisciplinary Contest in Modeling (ICM) and I got quite interested in data analysis.
+In order to dive into data science field, I exchanged for one year at UC Davis studying statistics.
+And finally I got admitted and continued learning statistics at UC Davis.
 ---